cvxgrp/dsp/README.md

 supremum or infimum of convex-concave saddle functions.
 Saddle functions are functions that are (jointly) convex in a subset of their arguments, and (jointly) concave in the remaining arguments.
-A forthcoming paper will describe the method in detail.
+A detailed description of the underlying method is given in our [accompanying paper](https://web.stanford.edu/~boyd/papers/dsp.html)

 ## Installation